 - On the positive side, the company will likely benefit from sustained higher price realization for its display glass.

 - Looking back at Q3 2022, Corning’s revenues declined 4% y-o-y to $3.5 billion, primarily due to a 22% fall in Display Technologies segment sales.

 - Our dashboard on Corning’s Revenues offers more details on the company’s segments.

-- This Company Is A Better Pick Over Corning Stock
+- Which Is A Better Pick – Corning Stock Or West Pharmaceutical Services?

 2) EPS likely to align with the consensus estimates